tajdid/principle-experiments/README.md

-README.md
 # Principle Experiments

-[Principle for Mac](http://principleformac.com/) is a rapid prototyping tool similar to [FramerJS](http://framerjs.com), except ever.
+[Principle for Mac](http://principleformac.com/) is a rapid prototyping tool created by [Daniel Hooper](https://twitter.com/danielchooper).
 This repository contains a selection of experiments that I created in order to learn Principle and can hopefully serve as a resource to help others in their Principle explorations.

 - [First Experiment](https://github.com/tajdid/principle-experiments/tree/master/001) - 06/09/15
 - [TV Card Widget](https://github.com/tajdid/principle-experiments/tree/master/002) - 06/09/15